0

 Final Thoughts

-Exfoliation isn’t about doing more — it’s about doing it right.
-Treat your skin kindly, stay consistent, and enjoy that natural, healthy glow.
+Treat your skin kindly, embrace the ritual, and enjoy that beautifully natural, healthy glow.